 MA in Latin American Studies (LAS MA)

 The Master of Arts in Latin American Studies (LAS) prepares students for work in the private sector, government, policy and research think tanks, non-governmental organizations, international institutions, and education.
-It is a versatile and rigorous two-year program that provides students with an interdisciplinary understanding of the regional context, languages, dynamics, and issues in Latin America today.
-The program exposes students to a range of facets of Latin America and provides them with in-depth training in chosen issue areas.
+It is a versatile and rigorous one-year program that provides students with an interdisciplinary understanding of the regional context, languages, dynamics, and issues in Latin America today.

-The MA in Latin American Studies requires a total of 48 credits divided among core (8 credits), issue area (28 credits), and study abroad (12 credits).
+The MA in Latin American Studies requires a total of 32 credits divided among core (8 credits) and LAS electives (24 credits).